-There is substantial support for the argument that the extent of IRC depends ultimately on the scientists themselves (Wagner & Leydesdorff, 2005; King, 2011; Kato & Ando 2016; Royal Society, 2011; Wagner, 2018), as faculty internationalization is seen to be shaped more by deeply ingrained individual values and predilections than by institutions and academic disciplines (Finkelstein, Walker, & Chen, 2013) or governments and their agencies (Wagner, 2018, p. x).
-In general, as research literature shows, IRC is influenced by academic discipline (natural sciences being highly collaborative, Finkelstein & Sethi, 2014, p.
-235; Kyvik & Aksnes,

-2015, p.
-1442), institutional type (research universities being highly collaborative, Cummings & Finkelstein, 2012, p.
-86), and national reward structure (internationalization traditionally being less important for promotion in central and eastern Europe, Kwiek, 2018a).
-IRC may also be related to gender (women scientists possibly being more nationally and institutionally collaborative but less internationally collaborative than males, as in the Italian case in Abramo, D'Angelo, & Murgia, 2013, p.
-820; except for top research performers, with no gender differences in collaboration patterns, Abramo, D'Angelo, & Di Costa, 2019b, p.
-416).
-However, as Aksnes, Piro, & Rørstad (2019, p.
-770) show, the gender differences in the propensity to collaborate internationally in the case of Norwegian scientists are minor and not statistically significant.
-Male and female scientist may have - as a study of all German full professors in psychology indicates - different publication patterns: instead of submitting to competitive journals, they may choose less competitive publishing venues (such as less-prestigious book chapters, see Mayer & Rathmann, 2018, p.
-1675).
-The authors demonstrate, comparing productivity patterns in this specific sample, that there are considerably more men with a high publication output and considerably less men with a low publication output in top 10% journals (Mayer & Rathmann, 2018, p.
-1676; see a study of the entire population of Quebec university professors in Larivière, Vignola-Gagné, Villeneuve, Gelinas, & Gingras, 2011; and a study of 25,000 Polish university professors in Kwiek and Roszka, 2020).
+There is substantial support for the argument that the extent of IRC ultimately depends on the scientists themselves (Wagner and Leydesdorff 2005; King 2011; Royal Society 2011; Kato and Ando 2017; Wagner 2018), as faculty internationalization is seen to be shaped more by deeply ingrained individual values and predilections than by institutions and academic disciplines (Finkelstein, Walker, and Chen 2013) or governments and their agencies (Wagner 2018, x).
+In general, as research literature shows, IRC is influenced by academic discipline (with natural sciences being highly collaborative: Finkelstein and Sethi 2014, 235; Kyvik and Aksnes 2015, 1442), institutional type (with research universities being highly collaborative: Cummings and Finkelstein 2012, 86), and national reward structure (with internationalization traditionally being less important for promotion in central and eastern Europe: Dobbins and Kwiek 2017; Kwiek 2018c).
+IRC may also be related to gender, with female scientists possibly being more nationally and institutionally collaborative but less internationally collaborative than males (as in the Italian case in Abramo, D'Angelo, and Murgia 2013, 820; and as in the Polish case in Kwiek and Roszka 2020).
+The exceptions to this may be top research performers, who show no gender differences in collaboration patterns (Abramo, D'Angelo, and Di Costa, 2019b, 416).
+However, as Aksnes, Piro, and Rørstad (2019, 770) found, the gender differences in the propensity to collaborate internationally in the case of Norwegian scientists are minor and not statistically significant.
+As a study of all German full professors in psychology found, male and female scientists may have different publication patterns: instead of submitting to competitive journals, female scientists may choose less competitive publishing venues (such as less prestigious book chapters: see Mayer and Rathmann 2018, 1675).
+In comparing productivity patterns in this specific sample, Mayer and Rathmann demonstrate that in the top 10% journals, there are considerably more men with a high publication output and considerably fewer men with a low publication output (Mayer and Rathmann 2018, 1676; see a study of the entire population of Quebec university professors in Larivière et al. 2011; and a study of 25,000 Polish university professors in Kwiek and Roszka 2020).

-However, the decision to collaborate internationally in research is ultimately personal, and the concept of bottom-up "self-organisation" (Wagner & Leydesdorff, 2005, p.
-1610; Wagner, 2018, p.
-84) is especially useful in understanding what drives collaborative global science.
+However, the decision to collaborate internationally in research is ultimately personal, and the concept of bottom-up 'self-organisation' (Wagner and Leydesdorff 2005, 1610; Wagner 2018, 84) is especially useful in understanding what drives collaborative global science.
 Increasingly, the motivation to internationalize comes from scientists themselves.
-European scientists tend to collaborate across national borders because they "seek excellence" and want to work with the most outstanding scientists in their field (Royal Society, 2011, p.
-57); they seek "resources and reputation" (Wagner and Leydesdorff, 2005, p.
-1616); and European academic reward structures incentivize them to exploit both collaboration and internationally co-authored publications to their own advantage (Glänzel, 2001).
-To that extent, IRC is driven by an "intrinsic motivation to succeed" and "the motivation for better achievement" (Kato & Ando, 2016, p.
-2).
-As such, it is largely curiosity-driven and reflects "the ambitions of individual scientists for reputation and recognition" (King, 2011, p.
-24).
-The traditional post-war "governmental nationalism" in science co-exists with this global science, as scientists believe that their curiosity-driven (rather than state-driven) approach "best serves their personal scientific ambitions" (King, 2011, p.
-361).
-While the role of national policy in directing scientific research diminishes, the influence of global networks seems to be growing (Wagner, 2008, p.
-24-25), extending and complementing the role of national systems (Wagner, Park, & Leydesdorff, 2015, pp. 11-12).
+European scientists tend to collaborate across national borders because they 'seek excellence' and want to work with the most outstanding scientists in their field (Royal Society 2011, 57); they seek 'resources and reputation' (Wagner and Leydesdorff 2005, 1616); and European academic reward structures incentivize them to exploit both collaboration and internationally co-authored publications to their own advantage (Glänzel 2001).
+To that extent, IRC is driven by an 'intrinsic motivation to succeed' and 'the motivation for better achievement' (Kato and Ando 2017, 2).
+As such, it is largely curiosity-driven and reflects 'the ambitions of individual scientists for reputation and recognition' (King 2011, 24).
+The traditional postwar 'governmental nationalism' in science co-exists with this global science, as scientists believe that their curiosity-driven (rather than state-driven) approach 'best serves their personal scientific ambitions' (King 2011, 361).
+While the role of national policy in directing scientific research diminishes, the influence of global networks seems to be growing (Wagner 2008, 24-25), extending and complementing the role of national systems (Wagner, Park, and Leydesdorff 2015, 11-12).